sriramab/gamamanual/G__UsingEquations.md

 This approach makes a lot of strong hypotheses.
 The model does not take into account space.
 The population is considered has infinite and homogeneously mixed, so that any agent can interact with any other one.

+## Example of a SIR model

+TODO : Compartment, equations, result series....

 ## Why and when can we use ODE in agent-based models ?